BDM-Lab/ClusterTAD/README.md

 **6. Disclaimer**
 -----------------------------------------------------------
-The executable software and the source code of LorDG is distributed free of charge as it is to any non-commercial users.
+The executable software and the source code of ClusterTAD is distributed free of charge as it is to any non-commercial users.
 The authors hold no liabilities to the performance of the program.

 **7. Citations**
 -----------------------------------------------------------